PhMota/sph/README.md

 python sph.py
 and get a window to play with

-version at
+release version at
 https://github.com/PhMota/sph/releases/tag/1.0.2
-repository with the working version at https://github.com/PhMota/sph
+repository at
+https://github.com/PhMota/sph

 Ph.
 Mota
+July 7, 2019